 TIM Student Services Office

-All students are assigned to the student services advisors upon admission to the school.
-Advisors assist students with the selection of courses appropriate to their career goals, identifying career goals that are appropriate to their interests, understanding UH Manoa policies and procedures, and identifying co-curricular activities and/or work experiences to help them develop skills and abilities outside the classroom.
+All students are assigned to the student services advisor upon admission to the school.
+The advisor should be consulted regarding the identification of career goals appropriate to the student's interests; the selection of courses should be appropriate to the student's career goals and co-curricular activities and/or work experiences should develop skills and abilities outside the classroom.